The Case of the Missing 4th Commodore BASIC Variable (and the 5th Byte)

 This is even more of a conundrum, as Commodore never made much of a mystery of variable formats, right from the beginning.
 The PET manuals clearly describe how BASIC interacts with memory and provides some examples for in-memory formats, but it only mentions 3 types: floating point, integer, and string.
 So what may this 4th variable type be, and what mysteries are lurging behind this?

-As we already know the name, the single letter “R”, and since variables are stored in the order, they are encountered during the execution of a program, it shouldn’t be to difficult to trace this to its origins, hidden in a bunch of densely formatted BASIC statements:
+As we already know the name, the single letter “R”, and since variables are stored in the order, they are encountered during the execution of a program, it shouldn’t be too difficult to trace this to its origins, hidden in a bunch of densely formatted BASIC statements:

 150 DEFFNR(X)=INT(X*RND(U)):GOSUB8010:A1$="NLTSMR"